RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

 Therefore, since each of them receive the update, `handle_info/2` callback performs individually for each client.
 Hence, we should avoid any expensive operation, such as DB calls, remote service calls etc. in that callback.

 Just don't do anything expensive in there.
 Sounds simple, right?
-However, in practice in larger system when requirements change and multiple modules are already subscribed to particular updates - some of them eventually might require some extra info or side effects when update happens.
+However, in practice in larger systems when requirements change and multiple modules are already subscribed to particular updates - some of them eventually might require some extra info or side effects when update happens.

-For example, imagine that in the "ACME" a new requirement, if order is shipped - we want to load and show the information about the sipping agency that takes care of the particular delivery.
-And there could be a temptation to add that code to liveview, because on first glance it seems like we just want to "show that info to user".
+For example, imagine that in the "ACME" a new requirement, if an order is shipped - we want to load and show the information about the shipping agency that takes care of the particular delivery.
+And there could be a temptation to add that code to liveview, because on first glance it seems like we just want to "show that info to viewers".
 ```elixir
 def handle_info({:order_updated, order}, socket) do
   order = preload_shipping_agency(order)